Should you use the competition’s brand name in your content to get more traffic?

 Track data and user engagement – It’s not quite enough to just write your piece and let it go.

-If you’re tracking your keywords, for example, make sure that you add these new competitor branded terms to your keyword tracking tool, to see how the content piece performs.
+If you’re tracking your keywords, for example, make sure that you add these new competitor branded terms to your keyword tool, to see how the content piece performs.

 Here are the most important takeaways from our data analysis.